guitarvydas/guitarvydas.github.io/_posts/2024-01-06-The Gods Must Be Crazy.md

 In 2024, CPUs are ridiculously cheap (rPI, Arduino, etc.) and memory is wildly abundant.

-We *can* go back to the original model for concurrency - one thread per CPU - but, we continue using 1950-think.
+We *can* go back to the original model for concurrency - one thread per CPU - but, instead, we continue using 1950s-think.

-CPUs are just ICs made for sequencing and mutation.
+CPUs are just ICs made for sequentially interpreting integer codes stored in memory slots and made for mutation of RAM.

-This is the new version of "The Gods Must Be Crazy" (CPU == Coke bottle).
+CPU ≡ Coke bottle?

 # Appendix - See Also